Order of the Golden Bear

-The Order of the Golden Bear (the Order, OGB) is an honor society at the University of California, Berkeley, composed of students, faculty, and alumni committed to serving the University of California.
+The Order of the Golden Bear (the Order, OGB) is an secret honor society at the University of California, Berkeley, composed of students, faculty, and alumni committed to serving the University of California.

 History

 Founded in 1900, the Order serves as a forum for discussion, where fellows gather to exchange ideas on a variety of topics pertinent to the well-being of the campus community.
 Fellows are free to discuss ideas amongst themselves, but never to attribute opinions or remarks to their authors.

 Despite its mystique, the order is not a traditional secret society per se, although membership is usually kept in strict confidence, and many of its traditions rival those of typical collegiate secret societies.
 In its earliest years, and through members like Robert Gordon Sproul, John McCone, and Clark Kerr, the order was commonly associated with the Bohemian and California Clubs.